xolokey/CURSOR/README.md

 ---

-Built with ❤️ using Next.js and AI
+Built By Lokey using Next.js and React